Beam-wi/tritonserver/README.md

     python3 -m pip install --upgrade clients/python/tritonclient-2.4.0-py3-none-linux_aarch64.whl[all]

 On jetson, the backend directory needs to be explicitly set with the `--backend-directory` flag.
-Triton also defaults to using TensorFlow 1.x and a version string is required to specify TensorFlow 2.x.
+Triton also defaults to using `TensorFlow 1.x` and a version string is required to specify `TensorFlow 2.x`.

       tritonserver --model-repository=/path/to/model_repo --backend-directory=/path/to/tritonserver/backends \
              --backend-config=tensorflow,version=2